matplotlib/matplotlib/doc/users/next_whats_new/extending_MarkerStyle.rst

 New customization of MarkerStyle
 --------------------------------

-New MarkerStyle parameters allow control of join style and cap style.
+New MarkerStyle parameters allow control of join style and cap style, and for the user to supply a transformation to be applied to the marker (e.g. a rotation).
-The appearance of individual markers can be further controlled by transform supplied during creation.

 .. plot::
     :include-source: true